Traveling with your baby stroller

 air travel

 At Baby Travel Rental, parents often call us with the familiar phrase: "The airline broke my stroller.
-What should I do?" " Unfortunately, your stroller can easily be damaged during transport or lost.
+What should I do?"
+Unfortunately, your stroller can easily be damaged during transport or lost.
 Strollers are inherently unsuitable for air travel due to their size and shape.
 Although the world wouldn't end without a stroller, it can be very uncomfortable.
-Therefore, we would like to give you some tips to prevent your stroller from being damaged on the plane and what to do in case this happens.
+Therefore, we would like to give you some tips to prevent your stroller from being damaged on the plane and what to do if this happens.

 before the trip